 How to Prepare Your Online Marketplace For the Festive Season

 Christmas.
 Combined with Black Friday and Cyber Monday, it’s the biggest time of the year for ecommerce.
 However, unlike those two singular dates, the entire month of December can be an incredibly hectic time for any ecommerce store or marketplace.
-While, of course, you ideally want your marketplace to be busy, you may find yourself spinning an awful lot of different plates to keep the show on the road, so to speak.
+While, of course, you ideally want your marketplace to be busy, you may find yourself spinning an awful lot of different plates to keep on top of everything.

 With an eclectic mix of last-minute Christmas eve shoppers, to well ahead-of-time buyers, the month of December will see a whole range of different customers and transactions types on your marketplace - in order to capitalize on this increased traffic as much as possible, you need to have a game plan.

 You have to set out what it is you want to achieve and what does success looks like - want to beat last year’s figures in terms of sales?
 You need to understand what it is that you want to achieve in terms of traffic and revenue as well as understanding your type of customers as well as the various subgroups within, their behaviors, and habits.